ringcentral/ringcentral-embeddable/docs/third-party-service-in-widget.md

   if (data && data.type === 'rc-post-message-request') {
     if (data.path === '/contacts') {
       console.log(data);
-      // response to widget
+      // you can get page and syncTimestamp params from data.body
-      // contacts data from third party service const contacts = [{
+      // query contacts data from third party service with page and syncTimestamp
+      // if syncTimestamp existed, please only return updated contacts after syncTimestamp
+      // response to widget:
+      const contacts = [{
         id: '123456', // id to identify third party contact
         name: 'TestService Name', // contact name